GimelStudio/Gimel-Studio/README.md

 Currently, Gimel Studio provides only basic image editing features such as flip, color balance, brightness, contrast and blur effects, as well as more advanced editing capabilities such as generating PBR maps for use in 3D from image textures.

+# The next step

+Interested in this project?
+You Are Welcome to help plan for the the next big step of Gimel Studio development!

+**Help plan for the next step of Gimel Studio, [here](https://github.com/GimelStudio/GimelStudio) by giving feedback on what can be improved or present your ideas!**

 # How can I help?

-**Interested in creating a Python Image Editor?
-You Are Welcome to Help develop Gimel Studio!**

-We are looking for help with:

-* developing the Gimel Studio core codebase
-* improving the Gimel Studio UI
-* working on issues with MacOs support
-* see below...

-**If you'd rather not code or don't know how to, you can:**

-* help plan/design for the next step (possibly a major re-write and re-thinking of development), v0.6.0 beta!
-* give feedback on what can be improved or present your ideas!

 Pull requests are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidlines.
-Feel free to join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) or [Gitter Community](https://gitter.im/Gimel-Studio/community) if you are interested in discussing design/development of Gimel Studio or have questions.

-Start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.

 # WIP MacOs Support

-MacOs binaries are not yet officially available.
-However, a test binary is in the latest pre-release [here](https://github.com/Correct-Syntax/Gimel-Studio/releases/tag/v0.5.2-pre-beta1).

-See the [building from source](https://gimel-studio.readthedocs.io/en/latest/getting_started/building_from_source.html#macos) documentation to build it from the source code yourself.
+MacOs binaries are not yet officially available.However, you can see the [building from source](https://gimel-studio.readthedocs.io/en/latest/getting_started/building_from_source.html#macos) documentation to build it from the source code yourself.

 **Please note that there are still [known issues](https://github.com/Correct-Syntax/Gimel-Studio/issues/29) with support on MacOs.**